top of page

 How to say NO politely and professionally

 NO….a two-letter word that most people find difficult to use.
 It could be as a result of childhood trauma or imposter syndrome.
-Whatever the reason, learning to say no at work requires practice if you are known to say yes to avoid conflict.
+Whatever the reason, learning to say no at work requires practice.
+If you want to say NO without hurting someone's feelings, then

 When pressured, delay your response by asking, “Do you want an answer now, or do you want an answer I can commit to?”.
 Responding this way gives you breathing space to assess the task and check whether you have time to handle it while protecting your well-being.
 Equally, you can say, “Let me think about that and revert.”